 A. GENERAL

 Name : Company :

 Telephone / Facsimile :

 (Address is only used in the event of clarification.
 Please report each occurrence separately)

 Make and type of receiver and any special features in use at the time that may have affected its performance:

-B. INTERFERENCE REPORT

-Purpose for which GPS was being used (survey, navigation, etc) and its mode of use (eg. Stationary, In flight, OCA, over land, etc.):

-Location of receiver antenna (eg. remote mounted on A/C)

-Date, time and nature of GPS malfunction and variation with time / distance travelled:
+B. INTERFERENCE REPORT GPS was being used (survey, navigation, etc) and its mode of In flight, OCA, over land, etc.): I a sation of manicum contours (as remate mounted on A/C) Location of receiver antenna (eg. remote mounted on A/C) Date, time and natu travelled: are of GPS malfunction and variation with time / distance

-C. INTEGRITY / RAIM LOSS REPORT
+C. INTEGRI TY / RAIM LOSS R EPORT

 RAIM mode: En route Date and time Period of loss Location

+Comments:

+••••••

+,

+•